Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The distal radioulnar joint (DRUJ) is another synovial pivot joint located at the opposite end of the radius and ulna.
 It features an articular disc that provides cushioning between the bones and is secured by the palmar and dorsal radioulnar ligaments.

 The DRUJ also allows for rotation and movement of the forearm.
-It works in tandem with the PRUJ to support a wide range of hand and wrist activities.
+It works with the PRUJ to support various hand and wrist activities.

 Read More-